tomgalpin/dynamic-forms-builder-poc/README.md

 - (Mantine)[https://ui.mantine.dev/] for Froms and Components
 - I did not use a headless CMS because I started to and then didn't want to spend the time learning it in depth.

+## Forms Content:

+- This is where each form's content is set: https://github.com/tomgalpin/dynamic-forms-builder-poc/blob/master/src/content/forms.ts

 ## Run Locally:

 - `yarn install`